build Code editor

 Codeium's AI code editor — a Cursor alternative with an impressive free tier and agentic flows

-Developers wanting a Cursor alternative with a strong free tier
+Developers wanting a Cursor alternative with agentic Cascade flows and Arena Mode

-Windsurf is Codeium’s entry into the AI editor wars — a standalone IDE built on top of VS Code, similar in concept to Cursor, but with its own opinionated take on how AI should integrate into the coding workflow.
-It launched to positive attention largely because Codeium had already earned developer trust through its free Copilot alternative, and Windsurf extends that reputation into a full product.
+Windsurf started as Codeium’s entry into the AI editor wars — a standalone IDE built on top of VS Code, similar in concept to Cursor, but with its own opinionated take on how AI should integrate into the coding workflow.
+It launched to positive attention largely because Codeium had already earned developer trust through its free Copilot alternative.
+The corporate story since then has been… complicated.

 Cascade: Windsurf’s differentiating feature